Scott P. Moore: Naval career

 Scott P. Moore graduated from the United States Air Force Academy in 1983 with a bachelor's of science degree and received an inter service commission as an Ensign in the United States Navy.
 Moore then received orders to Basic Underwater Demolition/SEAL training (BUD/S) at Naval Amphibious Base Coronado.
 After six months of training, Moore graduated with BUD/S Class 126 in February 1984.
 His first operational assignment was with SEAL Team THREE.
 Following SEAL Tactical Training (STT) and completion of six month probationary period, he received the 1130 designator as a Naval Special Warfare Officer, entitled to wear the Special Warfare insignia.
 Moore later transferred to SEAL Team TWO as platoon commander.
 In 1990, Moore volunteered for assignment to Naval Special Warfare Development Group (commonly known as SEAL TEAM SIX or NSWDG) at Dam Neck, Virginia and completed a specialized selection and training course.
 Moore served as element leader and assault team leader at NSWDG till 1994, during which time he planned, rehearsed and operated during classified exercises and operations.
-His operational experience in leading SEAL teams included over 2000 missions, Just Cause, Desert Storm, Bosnia, Mogadishu, Global War on Terror, and Haiti.
+His operational experience in leading SEAL teams included over 2000 missions, Just Cause, Desert Storm, Bosnia, Mogadishu, Afghanistan, and Haiti.
 His staff and command assignments include executive officer, NSWU 2 from July 1996 to February 1998; current operations officer, NSWDG and commanding officer, SEAL Team TWO from 2000 to 2002.
 Moore later earned a Master of Arts degree in National Security Affairs from the Naval War College in November 2003.
 Moore was promoted to Navy Captain in August 2005.
 Moore served as deputy commander and unit commander of Naval Special Warfare Development Group (DEVGRU) from 2005 to 2009.
 Moore was promoted to Navy Rear Admiral in 2010.
 His final assignment before retirement was deputy commander, Naval Special Warfare Command from 2012 to 2014.